 12. Avoid going to Canastra bar later than 6:30PM on a Tuesday if you want to get a table

-The hottest locals bar in Rio fills up not only the venue but the entire street as well.
+On Tuesdays, the hottest locals bar in Rio fills up not only the venue but the entire street as well.
 Find a table, sit back and enjoy your caipirinha, cold Stella or Brazilian rose wine while ordering tapas.
 This is the perfect place for people watching all night.
 After, take a walk through the crowd and check out all the vendors that pop up to supply the street party through the night.

 13. Avoid thinking Rio is a dangerous city where you must watch your back at all times